tpbrisco/cfopscon/README.md

   - module=_module.py_ - module located in modules/ area
   - data=_mod\_specific_ - module-specific comma-seperated list
   - debug=_False_ - module-specific debugging

+## Limitations
+- running multiple instances of the process running doesn't work
+>  The user database is an in-RAM database, so of course moving across
+>  CF instances doesn't work.
+An alternatives involve external K/V
+>  stores, and it's not clear if usage will be such that that is worth
+>  the work.

 ## TO DO
 - add the "force" flag to the VM recreate in bosh_vitals